 The tax-free money you receive every week is there as reimbursement for having duplicate meals and housing costs.
-If you’re not duplicating your housing expenses, you are not eligible to receive this money tax-free.
+If you’re not duplicating your housing expenses in the way the IRS needs you to for this benefit, you are not eligible to receive this money tax-free.

-How the RV therapist travels without a tax home
+How to travel without a tax home

-The only thing you, the RV therapist, need to know is this type of free-spirited travel does not qualify you for tax-free money.
+If your RV is your only home, it sounds like you were born to travel!
+And I love that!
+The only thing you, an RV travel therapist, need to know is this type of travel does not qualify you for tax-free money.

 Tons of RV travel therapists and regular travel therapists do this!

 We have to follow many rules to be eligible for tax-free money, but there are no rules that say we have to have two homes to be a contract therapist.
 So if you only have one home, you can travel, make around the same gross income as a traveler, but it will all be taxed.

 Cheers to RV travel therapists living life on the road (literally)!

 Hey friends.
 This is really important.
 I am not a tax advisor, and the information I provide on this blog about taxes is not legal advice.
 So please, don’t treat a blog, Facebook, or your recruiter as your tax advisor.
 But please, learn some theories here and get some great context to go to your tax advisor with questions about your unique situation!